What is Just-in-Time (JIT)?

 Effective implementation of JIT involves several strategies:

-• Investing in Technology: Advanced forecasting and logistics tracking systems are crucial for managing JIT operations and can help anticipate and mitigate potential disruptions.
+- Investing in Technology: Advanced forecasting and logistics tracking systems are crucial for managing JIT in supply chain management and can help anticipate and mitigate potential disruptions.

-• Process Optimization: Continuously improving and optimizing production and logistics processes to align with JIT principles is vital for minimizing waste and enhancing efficiency.
+- Process Optimization: Continuously improving and optimizing production and logistics processes to align with just in time in inventory management principles is vital for minimizing waste and enhancing efficiency.

-• Risk Management: Developing contingency plans and maintaining some strategic buffer stocks or alternative supplier options can help manage the risks associated with JIT systems.
+- Risk Management: Developing contingency plans and maintaining some strategic buffer stocks or alternative supplier options can help manage the risks associated with JIT SCM.